 - Universal Serial Bus (USB) 2.0 ports for connecting additional equipment such as printers, scanners, and other devices to your PowerBook.
-See page 32. - FireWire 400 and 800 ports for connecting high-speed equipment such as digital videocameras and external hard drives.
-See page 34. - A PC Card/CardBus slot.
+See page 34. - FireWire 400 port for connecting high-speed equipment such as digital videocameras and external hard drives.
 See page 36. - Bluetooth wireless connectivity, AirPort Extreme wireless networking capability, Ethernet networking capability, and a 56K modem for networking and communications.
-See page 37. - Audio line in and headphone out ports for connecting headphones, speakers, microphones, and other audio equipment.
-See page 40. - DVI video output with the included DVI-to-VGA adapter, which lets you use your PowerBook with an external monitor or digital flat-panel display, including support for video-mirroring and extended desktop (dual-display) modes.
-Use the built-in S-video support to display content on your television.
-See page 41. - A SuperDrive that allows you to play and create CDs and DVDs.
-See page 44. - Security slot so that you can make sure your PowerBook stays where it should.
-See "Security Slot" on page 50.
+See page 38. - Audio line in and headphone (audio line out) ports for connecting headphones, speakers, microphones, and other audio equipment.
+See page 42. - Mini-DVI port with included Mini-DVI to DVI Adapter and Mini-DVI to VGA Adapter, which let you use your PowerBook with an external monitor or digital flat-panel display, including support for video-mirroring and extended desktop (dual-display) modes.
+Use a Mini-DVI to Video Adapter (sold separately) for composite or S-video support to connect a television, VCR, or other video device.
+See page 43. - Sudden Motion Sensor technology that helps protect the internal hard disk if the PowerBook is dropped or experiences significant vibration.
+See page 45. - Optical drive that allows you to play CDs and DVDs and burn CDs.
+If you have a SuperDrive, you can burn DVDs as well.
+See page 46. - Security slot so that you can make sure your PowerBook stays where it should.
+See "Security Slot" on page 52.